 The 2004 reauthorization of the Individuals with Disabilities Education Act (IDEA) includes several amendments regarding discipline.
 Students with disabilities are subject to the same disciplinary procedures as other students for up to ten days.
 Suspensions of more than ten days within a school year require that a functional behavioral analysis be completed.
 Following the functional behavioral analysis, an individual behavior management plan must be developed or modified.
 A manifestation hearing (causal) must be held.
 If the behavior is determined to be a manifestation of the disability, and services have been withheld for ten days within the school year, an interim placement must be provided.

 Extended School Year services are provided to eligible students who require instructional or support services beyond the regular 180-day school year to maintain proficiency levels in critical skill areas from one school year to the next.
 Critical skill areas include muscular control, physical mobility, self-care/self-help, impulse control, basic communication, social interaction, and basic cognition.

-Hearing screenings are provided for all entering students, students in kindergarten, third, seventh, and tenth grades, all students being considered for special education services, and those students with a known hearing loss.
+Deaf and Hard of Hearing screenings are provided for all entering students, students in kindergarten, third, seventh, and tenth grades, all students being considered for special education services, and those students with a known hearing loss.

 Itinerant Functional Vision Services

 Services are provided to students with visual impairments so they may fully participate in their educational programs.
 Trained personnel are involved in: assessment, eligibility, IEP development and implementation, providing consultation and/or direct service, providing adapted material and equipment and serving as a link between school staff, students, parents, eye care provider and the Virginia Department for the Visually Handicapped (VDVH).